wp-plugins/facebook-page-promoter-lightbox/readme.txt

 **Q. How to obtain my Facebook FanPage ID?:**

-A. <a href=\"http://arevico.com/retrieving-the-facebook-fanpage-id/\">*http://arevico.com/retrieving-the-facebook-fanpage-id/*</a> has good instruction on how to get the fanpage id
+A. <a href=\"http://arevico.com/retrieving-the-facebook-fanpage-id/\">*http://arevico.com/retrieving-the-facebook-fanpage-id/*</a> has good instruction on how to get the fanpage id.
+An tool which uses the graph api to retrieve it automatically, is also included.

 **Q. It conflict with other social plugins? how can I fix it?:**